petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 actually run.
 They don't produce the outputs their author's say they did and included in a paper, for example.

+How does this happen?
+Well, someone works interactively in a notebook, somehow gets an output they like, they save it, but don't keep track of how it was generated.
+Something ends up missing: what libraries were installed, what order the cells were run in, etc.

+Why is this a problem?
+Well, in the methods section of your paper you describe how you generated the evidence that supports your conclusions.
+If you share your code and data, as you should, but it doesn't actually produce that evidence, how does the world know you didn't just make it up?

+Should the world reimplement all of your methods from scratch?
+Surely it would be a lot easier if your code just ran.
+More than likely,
+if your code fails to reproduce, you probably just forgot to include some important information.
+Here we're going to discuss how to avoid that.

 So here we're going to talk about how to improve using some features I've recently built into Calkit,